+1 (252) 631 8899 +91 98212 12676

 • Shipping and logistics: Shopify supports various shipping integrations, allowing you to connect with reliable logistics partners and offer your customers transparent shipping options.

-Shopify also offers a robust ecosystem of apps and plugins, which can help enhance your store’s functionality, such as inventory management, marketing automation, and customer support tools.
+Shopify also offers a robust ecosystem of apps and plugins, which can help enhance your store’s functionality, such as inventory management, Marketing Automation, and customer support tools.
 A critical advancement in recent years is Shopify's support for multi-channel selling, which allows you to sell on social media platforms, marketplaces like Amazon, and even in physical locations through Shopify POS (Point of Sale).

 3. Dropshipping with Shopify